Snellville, Georgia: 2017-2018 City funds misuse controversy

-Towne Center @ Snellville
+Towne Center

-In February 2011, the City of Snellville hired engineering firm Clark, Patterson and Lee in conjunction with renowned urban planning firm Duany Plater-Zyberk & Company to begin the process of planning a new town center for the suburban community.
+In February 2011, the city of Snellville hired engineering firm Clark, Patterson and Lee in conjunction with renowned urban-planning firm Duany Plater-Zyberk & Company to begin the process of planning a new town center for the suburban community.
 A weekend-long design charrette was held to engage the community in the process.
 The plan that emerged from this visioning process provides a new town green and shopping district, bordered by neighborhoods that incorporate a variety of housing types.
 The plan takes into account the Continuous Flow Intersection that had previously been planned by the Georgia Department of Transportation.
 A key element of the new town design is a system of bridges and tunnels that create a more walkable city.